wp-plugins/the-welcomizer/readme.txt

 = I've translated your awesome plugin in MyLanguage.
 Could I send you the .po and .mo files? =

 Yes, I will include your translation in future releases.
 E-mail me at `wordpress [at] sebastien-laframboise [dot] com`

+= I want my element to come from outside the screen with an opacity effect. =

+1. Add this style below to your HTML element:

+   style="position:absolute;opacity:0;"

+2. Adjust the starting position inside the editing panel. (e.g. Top: - 400 px , position: absolute)

+3. Adjust the Top of the first move. (e.g. Top: + 800 px), reverse it for the second move.

+4. Add the option 'opacity:1' for the first move, reverse it for the second move.

+Note: (Advanced) Mind that you can add more - $(this).animate({},xx); - inside the two Extra JavaScript textboxes.

 == Upgrade Notice ==